Nutrition 10-Syllabus-Winter, 2016

 If you buy online, be certain you purchase the correct edition of the text.
 Study tools are matched with this edition of the text.

 - There will be no campus meetings for Nutrition 10.
-To demonstrate your intent to maintain your enrollment (to not be dropped as a 'no show'), students must logon to our Catalyst course site by Tuesday, July 1, 5:00 PM.
-This is enforced College policy.
+To demonstrate your intent to maintain your enrollment (to not be dropped as a 'no show'), students must logon to our Catalyst course site by Wednesday, January 6, 5:00 PM.
+When you logon to Catalylst you must click the class link to be recorded in the class.
 Catalyst records logons.
 The instructor will monitor the site and will drop as 'no shows' students who have not logged on by the date and time above.
+Dropping 'no show' students is enforced College policy.

-Be prepared to spend approximately 8 hours per week reading, using, and studying course materials.
+Be prepared to spend a minimum of 12 hours per week reading, using, and studying course materials.
 More time may be necessary depending on English skills, study skills, and/or science background.
-In addition, summer session covers in 6 weeks what is covered during the usual academic quarter, so plan your time accordingly.
+Quarters pass quickly so plan your time accordingly.

 STUDENT LEARNING OUTCOMES